markreha/playspringboot/README.md

 3) Create a new MySQL Database using the following steps:
 	- Select SQL menu item from the Main Menu.
 Click the Create Instance button.
 	- Click the Choose MySQL button.
 If prompted click the Enable API button.
-	- Fill out the Instance ID (database name), root password, desired version of MySQL, region, and single zone options.
+	- Fill out the Instance ID (database name), root password, desired version of MySQL (note MySQL 5.7 is no longer supported), region, and single zone options.
 	- Expand the Show Configuration Options.
 Select the Machine Type of Shared Core with 1vCPU and .614GB.
 Make sure Public IP is enabled.
 Click the Create Instance button.
 NOTE: it is extremely important that these options are set to avoid being charged by Google for your database usage.
 	- The database instance can take quite a few minutes to complete.
 	- Note your Public IP Address.